rotki/rotki/docs/api.rst

    :statuscode 200: Balances succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: Exchange is not registered or some other exchange query error.
+   :statuscode 409: User is not logged in.Exchange is not registered or some other exchange query error.
 Check error message for details.
    :statuscode 500: Internal Rotki error

 Querying onchain balances